-Over the years, I’ve often been asked “What dessert should I make for my sweetie for Valentine’s Day?”
+Over the years, We’ve often been asked “What dessert should we make for my sweetie for Valentine’s Day?”

-Of course, it’s impossible to know everyone’s likes and dislikes, especially when it comes to sweets, but my default suggestion is one of my favorite desserts.
-I’ll defend it to the end.
+Of course, it’s impossible to know everyone’s likes and dislikes, especially when it comes to sweets, but our default suggestion is one of my favorite desserts.
+We’ll defend it to the end.

 It’s not too complicated–just enough to show you made something special.
-And, in my opinion, it contains three ingredients that are essential for both a great dessert and great relationships:
+And, in our opinion, it contains three ingredients that are essential for both a great dessert and great relationships:

 Here’s how you make it.